 Surrounding is detected by 3 stereo cameras together with LiDAR.
 The main computing unit of DV.01 became a small computer from NVIDIA.
 Inside this small unit is a surprisingly powerful unit capable of driving an entire car.
 Xavier contains a powerful graphics chip that is used to process data from cameras using neural networks (YOLO v3).
 The turning of the wheels is realized by means of a power steering located directly in the vertical steering rod, which is able to precisely control the direction of travel of the formula thanks to a set of sensors monitoring the current turning of the wheels.
 The change to commercial converters was also a big change.

-For the 2019 season, the team has prepared a brand new single-seater mechanically.
-FSE.08 has a new monocok, which allowed the installation of an optimized battery with even better cooling.
+For the 2019 season, the team has prepared a completely new monopost from a mechanical point of view.
+FSE.08 has a new monocoque, which allowed the installation of an optimized battery with even better cooling.
 This promises faster times in the longest Endurance discipline.
-The monococcus was further aerodynamically optimized and provided room for the diffuser.
-Along with the new rear wing, the balance of downforce has been improved.
-Of course there is again increased pressure and improved aerodynamic efficiency.
-The wheel group and axles also underwent a major change.
-The biggest one is undoubtedly the conversion of tires to the brand Hoosier and rims to magnesium OZ Racing.
+The monocoque was further better aerodynamically optimized and provided space for a diffuser.
+Together with the new rear wing, the pressure balance has been improved.
+Of course, the pressure is increased again and the aerodynamic efficiency is improved.
+The wheel group and axles also underwent a big change.
+Undoubtedly, the biggest is the change of tires to the Hoosier brand and rims to magnesium OZ Racing.